Marco Masa

 Marco Antonio Moraleda Masa (/tl/; born August 1, 2007) is a Filipino actor and model.
 He is currently an exclusive talent under GMA Network's talent management agency Sparkle.

 Masa started out as a child actor and gained recognition for his performance in the titular role of the television series Nathaniel (2015).
 He also appeared as Wacky in Honesto (2013) and as Eldon in the film Maria Leonora Teresa (2014).

-Early life
+Early life and education

-Marco Antonio Moraleda Masa was born on August 1, 2007 in Antipolo, Rizal.
-Masa started his showbiz career at four years old.
-He began his acting career at the age of four, after a talent scout discovered him at his family’s computer shop and asked his parents’ permission for him to audition for television commercials.